-“I’m so pleased – this clearly confirms that the type of design we focus on, designs made to improve life, really is the way forward,” says CEO of INDEX: Design to Improve Life®, Kigge Hvid.
+“I’m so pleased – this clearly confirms that the type of design we focus on, designs made to improve life, really is the way forward,” said Kigge Hvid, CEO of INDEX: Design to Improve Life®.
 “This is great news for the global community, but I’m even more pleased about another broken record.”
 This year, the INDEX: Award 2017 nominees came from 85 countries, more than ever before.

 “This means There are more opportunities for designers out there, and that INDEX: Award has truly gone global.”

 In the coming months, the 1,401 nominations will be assessed by the INDEX: Award international jury of design experts.
 The winners will be announced on September 1st at an official ceremony held in the city of Elsinore.
 The show will host over 1,200 guests, including the patron of INDEX: Design to Improve Life® HRH The Crown Princess of Denmark.